thiago-paim/datajobs/README.md

 * In case you want to stop all the tasks, you can purge the tasks queue:

     ```bash
-    docker exec -it celery celery -A datajobs purge
+    docker exec -it datajobs-celery-1 celery -A datajobs purge
     ```